This article is intended to provide oil and gas companies with information on the assessment process for petroleum property within British Columbia.

 Under legislation administered by the BCER, when a well site is no longer required, the tenured petroleum company which operates the well site must reclaim the site in order for a Certificate of Restoration to be issued.
 Before the Certificate of Restoration (COR) is issued on land within the Agricultural Land Reserve, a post-site assessment must be approved by the provincial Agricultural Land Commission.
 This assessment determines if the soil, topography and vegetation are restored to their original, or better-than-original, condition.
 As part of the application for a COR, a Landowner Release form, signed by the landowner, must be submitted.
 Site inspection by BCER staff may be conducted prior to the issuance of a COR.

-Closure allowance – plants and pipelines
+Closure allowance – Plants and Pipelines

 - Be in writing to BC Assessment by November 30